hubidu/bifrost-io/README.md

 Just click on the link and view your reports

-For a working codeceptjs example project please take a look at [codeceptjs](./examples/codeceptjs).
+For a working codeceptjs example project please take a look at the [codeceptjs demo project](./examples/codeceptjs).

 ## See in action